wp-cli/scaffold-package-command/README.md

 WP-CLI makes use of a Behat-based testing framework, which you should use too.
 This command generates all of the files you need.
-Functional tests are an integral ingredient of highly-quality, maintainable commands.
+Functional tests are an integral ingredient of high-quality, maintainable commands.
 Behat is a great choice as a testing framework because:

 * It’s easy to write new tests, which means they’ll actually get written.